How to submit a donation

 Recipient institutions must acknowledge the Cultural Gifts Program when referring to donated items on materials including but not limited to promotional materials, websites, invitations and signage.

-The standard acknowledgement for a gift is:
+The standard acknowledgement for a donation is:

 Donated through the Australian Government's Cultural Gifts Program.